Court judgments

 • If you make an agreed repayment arrangement with the creditor, get the arrangement confirmed in writing.
 Keep details of the repayments you make (for example, bank records).

-• If you are late with a payment on a repayment arrangement or an instalment order, call the creditor immediately and explain why.
+• If you’re late with a payment on a repayment arrangement or an installment order, call the creditor immediately and explain why.
 Try to make an arrangement to catch up.
-If you cannot make an arrangement call us.
+If you can’t make an arrangement, call us.

 04